 Prep your vegetables

 Most of us have bags of carrots and celery in the fridge, and an onion or two in the pantry.
 These are the building blocks for countless soups and stews.
 Chop them separately and store them in bags or containers in the refrigerator.
 Then just scoop out the amount you need to make your soup or stew and you’re halfway to done with your dish!

 Sauté your aromatics

-Sweat your celery, carrots, and onions in a little olive oil (my preferred cooking fat) to soften them and bring out their flavors.
+Sweat your celery, carrots, and onions in a little olive oil (my preferred cooking fat) or butter to soften them and bring out their flavors.
 Then add additional vegetables and legumes, and your broth.

 Add nutrition and flavor boosters

 Let it simmer

 Soups and stews taste better when the ingredients have had a little time to get to know each other.
 Once all the vegetables are cooked, add your pasta or grains, if using, and simmer gently until tender.

 Don’t forget the final touch